- Many users have reported that sometimes Outlook keeps asking for a Gmail password even though it is correct.

 3. Try using a web version or Gmail

-If you keep getting this error, try accessing Gmail with your web browser as a workaround.
+If you keep getting this error, try accessing Gmail with your web browser as a workaround, this usually solves the problem.
+Why?
+Because for security reasons, you may need to change your Gmail password and update it in Outlook.